Bmilner88/c2-professional-portfolio/README.md

 # Professional Portfolio

-This is my professional portfolio to showcase a bio, projects, and contact links.
+This is my professional portfolio to showcase my bio, projects, and contact links.

 ## Built With
 * HTML